 Data Collection for Digital Twins

 A digital twin unendingly learns and updates itself from multiple sources - IoT, AI and Machine Learning - to represent its real-time condition.
 Thus, they imply aggregation and process a lot of relevant information all the time.

 The starting point to create a digital twin is capturing the true digital representation of the physical asset.
-Using various 3D capture systems, it is possible to acquire massive amounts of imagery, point clouds, indoor and 3D reality models from cameras and LiDAR devices mounted on backpacks, rollers and drones.
+Using various 3D mobile mapping systems, it is possible to acquire massive amounts of imagery, point clouds, indoor and 3D reality models from cameras and LiDAR devices mounted on backpacks, rollers and drones.